DSLD: Degenerative Suspensory Ligament Desmitis in Horses

 - Loose skin

 As research continues to be conducted regarding DSLD, more is uncovered regarding the root cause of the condition.
 Historically, DSLD was thought to be limited to the horse’s suspensory ligaments of the distal limb(s).
 Research has now uncovered that DSLD is a systemic disorder involving many tissues and organs with connective tissue being particularly affected.
 Connective tissue is the tissue that connects, supports, binds, or separates other tissues or organs in most cases.
-Scientists are now recommending this condition be known as ESPA, or equine systemic proteoglycan accumulation.
+Scientists are now recommending this condition be known as ESPA or equine systemic proteoglycan accumulation.

 Abnormal accumulations of proteoglycan between collagen fibers, in the tendon matrix, and between the elastic fibers of blood vessels have now been found to be a more prominent feature of the condition.

 DSLD is also thought to be genetic as it has been shown to run in families.
-Scientists have found similarities among DSLD and a condition in people known as Marfan’s Syndrome.
+Scientists have found similarities between DSLD and a condition in people known as Marfan’s Syndrome.
 According to a study published by BMC Veterinary Research, “ Marfan’s syndrome affects joints, the aorta, heart valves and eyes.
 Affected individuals are typically tall, have heart and eye problems and frequently die of a catastrophic rupture of the aorta.
 The genetic and biochemical defect of Marfan’s syndrome is a mutation in the gene for fibrillin-1, an extracellular matrix protein involved in proper organization of fibrils.
 Because fibrillin-1 regulated activation of transforming growth factor β is impaired in Marfan’s patients and fibrillin deficient mice, it is quite likely that accumulation of proteoglycans causing the prolapse of mitral valve, a prominent feature in Marfan’s syndrome, is one of the consequences.
 Whether secondary changes in regulation of growth factors and other mediators play a role in DSLD is not known at the present time.”

 Diagnosis of DSLD is often based on family history, examination of the fetlocks, and sonograms of the affected ligament(s).
 Diagnosis has been difficult in the past, but as additional information is discovered, diagnosis can be made sooner.
 The earlier a diagnosis is made, the better the prognosis and the more potential there is to slow the condition.

 Conventional treatment aims to alleviate pain and make the horse more comfortable.
 Stall confinement is also generally recommended for up to one year.
-Pain medication, leg wraps, and shoeing to raise the horse’s heels is recommended.
+Pain medication, leg wraps, and shoeing to raise the horse’s heels are recommended.
 Feed supplementation containing methyl sulfonyl methane, or MSM, has been shown to strengthen the suspensory ligament.

 CBD may be considered as an alternative option to alleviate pain and inflammation.
 CBD may also bring the body back to balance (AKA homeostasis) improving your horse’s overall quality of life.